Everything you need to know about how to dye yarnPublished on December 19, 2018 By Meg 5 min read

 Raspberries should be pulped before steeping in water to extract color, and need to be strained out of the dye bath before you drop in your yarn.
 Raspberries give a truly gorgeous pastel pink hue.

 Blackberries are very plentiful in the summer, and you could pick enough to dye a whole closet of thick wintry jumpers.
 This dye can be a little bit sticky, so make sure you rinse your yarn well after dyeing.

 Red Onion Skins

 Red onion skins give a similar shade to yellow onion skins, but slightly darker.
 They do not give the burgundy red that you might expect!
 Like the other skins, you only need the skins of 2 or 3 onions per 100 grams of yarn.
-Blue Sky Alpacas Sport Weight yarn, which is 100% alpaca is perfect for dyeing and will absorb the colour of the onion skins beautifully.
+Blue Sky Alpacas Sport Weight yarn, which is 100% alpaca is perfect for dyeing and will absorb the color of the onion skins beautifully.

 Thanks to its chemical composition, red cabbage is a very interesting vegetable to work with.
 Boiled in plain water, the dye turns blue!
 This dye takes a little longer to adhere to the yarn than other dyes, so it’s best to let it simmer for around 3 hours.

 As a rule of thumb, it’s relatively easy to dye animal fibers at home, but a whole lot more difficult to dye plant fibers.
 This is where the nerdy (we mean science) bit comes in.
 The difference in a yarn’s ability to absorb dye, is all to do with the cellular structure of these fibers, and how they chemically bond with different types of dye.
 Still with us?
 Let’s get down to the knitty-gritty.

 Acid and natural dyes for animal (protein) fibers